Fohdeesha/quanta-brocade/documentation/index.md

 If it matches, continue on to **Booting Brocade** below - the risky part is over.
 However if it doesn't, don't panic.
 Does it match the output you got earlier when you ran ```md 0xfff80000 20``` at the beginning of this guide?
 If so, that means the Quanta bootloader is still there.
 Either you didn't properly disable write protection, or something else has gone wrong.
 You can reboot into Quanta like normal, and contact us on the forums.

 However if it matches neither, something has failed.
 We have yet to see this, but just in case you do -  be sure you're running the exact commands here, and do the guide again from ```tftpboot 0x100000 brocadeboot.bin``` and onwards until you get the bootloader where it should be.
-If you follow the commands, it should work.
+If you follow the commands, it should work.  **Do not reboot or pull power until this is resolved.**

-**Do not reboot or pull power until this is resolved.** If there is not a valid bootloader in that location, it will not boot itself.
-As a last resort you can try flashing the quanta bootloader back by substituting the uboot.bin in the ```Fastpath Revert``` folder in all the commands mentioning brocadeboot.bin - just use uboot.bin instead.
-If successful, the output of  ```md 0xfff80000 20``` should match the example at the beginning of this guide, then you can reboot.

 ## Booting Brocade
 You now have the Brocade bootloader in the proper section of the PowerPC flash.
 Now we just need to reboot!